UCD Boat Club

 View our timeline to see the club’s milestones since 1917

 UCD Boat Club has a proud and distinguished history, dating back to its founding in March 1917.
 From humble beginnings, the Boat Club ascended to become the dominant force in Irish rowing in the 30s and 40s and then again in the 70s.
+UCD Ladies Boat Club was then founded in 1974, the first women’s rowing club in Ireland.

-The Boat Club has always produced top quality oarsmen, many of whom have gone on to attain international representative selection.
+The Boat Club has always produced top quality oarspeople, many of whom have gone on to attain international representative selection.
 This tradition was started in 1948 when the Ireland VIII that competed in the London Olympic Games contained no fewer then 6 UCDBC members and was coached by an Old Collegian.

 A map from 1907 shows the location of Commercial and Dolphin Rowing Clubs where UCD had its early homes.